jfdenise/wildfly-s2i-tekton-pipeline/README.md

 These 3 pipelines use the `wildfly-s2i-build-task` Tekton Task, `git-clone` Tekton ClusterTask and the `buildah` Tekton ClusterTask.

-The deployment operated from pipelines use the `helm-upgrade-from-repo` Tekton ClusterTask.
+The deployment operated from the pipelines use the `openshift-client` and `helm-upgrade-from-repo` Tekton ClusterTask.

 ## Pre-requisites